AndrewBarzu/angular-digit-recognition/README.md

 ## Backend Neural Network

-The Neural Network is a Fully Connected Neural Network, and because of that it has a pretty bad accuracy on new examples of digits.
+The Neural Network is a Fully Connected Neural Network, and because of that it has a pretty bad accuracy on new examples of digits, I'd rate it a 60 or 70% on a good day.
 I may try using a canvas and compressing the image to get higher variance in the sent image, rather than an image with either black or white, but for that i'll need to figure out a way to send large data over to api's and a way to use the html canvas in typescript.